 If you are keen to study in the States, there are other Masters programs in Positive Psychology besides the MAPP.

 This private, Atlanta-based University offers a Master of Science in Positive Psychology (MSPP), with two separate tracks that students can pursue.

 - General Track – An online program with three quarters.
 In Quarter 1, students learn Introduction to Positive Psychology, Research Methods and Statistics, and The Science of Happiness: Approaches to the Good Life.
 This program offers a systematic take on the content at hand so students can graduate to apply positive psychology across different environments.

 - Coaching Psychology – Another three-quarter course that equips students to work inside scholar- or scientist-practitioner frameworks.
 It requires them to attend residencies, and graduates receive 210 hours of coach training so that they are ready to take Approved Board Certified Coach (BCC) exams on completion.

 Students’ final assessments will vary depending on the track that they’ve chosen.

 - Entry Requirement: Bachelor’s degree with evidence of a 3.0 GPA

 - Dates: There are four yearly intakes for the Coaching Track MSPP; April (Spring), July (Summer), October (Fall), and January (Winter).
 Contact the University to find out more about starting dates for the specific pathway you are interested in.

-- Duration: One year (General Track and Coaching Track), or two years (Secular Ethics and Contemplative Science).
+- Duration: One year (General Track and Coaching Track)

 - Price: You can find the various costs at this link.